-- 27. Describe whether and how the agency has involved small businesses in the development of the proposed rules.
-Development of the proposed rules involved consultation with the Michigan Board of Professional Engineers, whose members include small business employees. - A. If small businesses were involved in the development of the rules, please identify the business(es).
+25. Describe whether and how the agency has involved small businesses in the development of the proposed rules.

+The department worked with the Michigan Board of Professional Engineers in the development of the proposed rules.
+The board is composed of professional and public members.
+Some members of the board may work in a small business, but the members were not involved in the development of the rules as representatives of small businesses.

+A. If small businesses were involved in the development of the rules, please identify the business(es).